How Long Does it Take to Fall in Love and How Do You Tell if it is Real?

 However, if you are someone who views the world through logic, data, and facts, you might think it is impossible to fall in love quickly.

 Is there a right answer to this question?

-Maybe you are head over heels about your current partner who you have been with for a month.
+Maybe you are head over heels for your current partner you have been with for a month.